Dollar falters as markets expect cautious outlook from Fed

 The euro, meanwhile, rose 0.4 percent on Monday, rising as high as $1.1358 even though EU statistics office Eurostat earlier lowered November’s inflation reading.
 The euro fell as low as $1.1266 last week.

-Weaker-than-expected economic data from China and Europe last week sent investors toward the perceived safety of the dollar.
+Weaker-than-expected economic data from China and Europe last week sent investors towards the perceived safety of the dollar.

-The offshore Chinese yuan CNH=, which has fallen significantly in 2018, was little changed at 6.8971.
+The offshore Chinese yuan, which has fallen significantly in 2018, was little changed at 6.8971.

 Investors are looking to a major speech by President Xi Jinping on Tuesday to mark the 40th anniversary of China’s market reforms.
 China is also scheduled to hold its annual Central Economic Work Conference this week.

-The dollar fell to a one-week low against the yen, and was last down 0.6 percent at 112.94 JPY=.
+The dollar fell to a one-week low against the yen, and was last down 0.6 percent at 112.94.

 Reporting by Gertrude Chavez-Dreyfuss; Editing by Steve Orlofsky and Rosalba O'Brien